bala-santoshi/JK-Flip-Flop/README.md

-# JK Flipflop using Verilog
+# JK FlipFlop using Verilog